-If you are facing assault charges in Lexington, KY, the threat of possible legal repercussions can be frightening.
-At Oakley & Oakley LLC, we will fight to protect your constitutional rights.
+If you are facing assault charges in Lexington, Kentucky, the threat of possible legal repercussions can be frightening.
+At Oakley & Oakley, LLC, I will fight to protect your constitutional rights.
 Call me, Jay Oakley, a Lexington assault defense lawyer, at .
 An assault conviction can devastate both your personal and professional life.
 If you want to protect your future, you need me on your side.
 Contact my law office to schedule a free consultation today.

-Why Hire Oakley & Oakley LLC to Defend Against an Assault Charge?
+Why Hire Oakley & Oakley, LLC, To Defend Against An Assault Charge?

 What Constitutes Assault?

 In Kentucky, assault is a deliberate act that causes harm to another individual.
 Even just an attempt to cause harm can also be considered assault.
 Assault may be intentional or wanton.
-Intentional assault is where a person’s objective is to engage in the act of harming another or to bring about such a result.
+Intentional assault is when a person’s objective is to engage in the act of harming another or to bring about such a result.
 An accident is not intentional conduct.
 While assaulting someone in self-defense is intentional conduct, the law recognizes it as a complete defense to an assault charge.
 Wanton conduct occurs when a person disregards a substantial or unjustifiable risk that harm will occur.
 The risk involved in wanton conduct must be significant enough that ignoring it would constitute a substantial departure from what a reasonable person would have done in a similar situation.

-What Are the Penalties for Assault in Kentucky?
+What Are the Penalties For Assault In Kentucky?

 Assault charges are divided into four distinct penalty categories.
 Each level carries varying penalties, depending on severity:

 According to Kentucky law, causing deliberate physical injury to another person is considered a fourth-degree assault.
 This is the least damaging criminal assault offense; injuries do not have to be sustained by the person making the accusation for the client to face charges.
 Fourth-degree assault is a Class A misdemeanor.
-If you are convicted of fourth-degree assault you will be facing up to a $500 fine and 12 months in jail.
+If you are convicted of fourth-degree assault, you will be facing up to a $500 fine and 12 months in jail.
 There is an exception for those who commit subsequent fourth-degree assault crimes.
-These individuals can be charged a 1,000 to 10,000 dollar fine, have charges upped to a felony, and spend from one to five years in prison.
+These individuals can be charged a $1,000 to $10,000 fine, have charges upped to a felony and spend from one to five years in prison.

 - Paid or volunteer emergency medical services personnel acting on the job